- Military Life Cycle

 - Encouraging stories from other caregivers, and more.

-When your spouse suffers a traumatic brain injury, your life will be impacted in ways you didn’t expect.
+When your spouse suffers a TBI, your life will be impacted in ways you didn’t expect.
 Recovery can be challenging, as it requires large doses of patience and understanding.
 By educating yourself on TBI and using the tips listed in this article, you can better navigate through this phase of your lives and adjust to your new normal.